corda/samples/stockexchange-TokenSDK/README.md

 #### Test case
 You can also find the flow and example data from the test class [FlowTests.java](workflows/src/test/java/net/corda/examples/stockexchange/FlowTests.java).

-*Note that all date constraint(eg. exDay and payDay) is being omitted for simplification.

 ### Useful links
 ##### Documentations
 [Token-SDK tutorial](https://github.com/corda/token-sdk/blob/master/docs/DvPTutorial.md)